larriant/thephoenixproject.site/imaginingthefuture.md

 title: Imagining The Future Workshop
 ---

 For a few months we have been following the question of how we can give people an experience in a few hours that will open the doorway to a new way of living and being?
-Lay the seeds of utopianism and metamodernism?
+And lay the seeds of utopianism and metamodernism?

 This questioning has resulted in the Imagining the Future workshop.